-Bed positioning is important for healthy chi in the bedroom.
-Making the right choice for the placement of your bed will ensure a restorative night's sleep.
+Feng shui bed positioning is important for healthy chi in the bedroom.
+Making the right feng shui bed placement choice will ensure you are sleeping peacefully in your bed.
 The average person spends many hours in the bedroom, sleeping only accounts for six to eight of those hours.
 Your bedroom should be a sanctuary from the world especially when you're asleep.
 This is the time when you're most vulnerable, so make sure your bed placement minimizes this vulnerability.

 - Place the bed away from the entry door.
 This prevents chi energy from rushing over you while you sleep.